Pragmora

 Article VIII

-8.4.
-Proxy votes are not allowed at meetings.
+8.3.
+Proxy votes are not permitted.

 Article IX